-Facebook as we all know has become an efficient way to communicate and interact with friends & family and meet new people from different countries across the globe.
-It is probably one of the most important social platforms in the life of some individuals.
+Facebook, as we all know, has become an efficient way to communicate and interact with friends and family and meet new people from different countries across the globe.
+It is probably one of the most important social platforms in the lives of some individuals.

-Now, about half of the world already knows about Facebook and the services it renders.
-It is rated as number one social media networking giant.
+About half of the world already knows about Facebook and the services it provides.
+It is rated as the number one social media networking giant.

 Imagine losing contact with loved ones and friends all in the name of hackers gaining access to your account, taking charge, thus restricting you from accessing your account on Facebook.

 Having your Facebook account hacked can be more than just humiliating: depending on what the hackers do, it can damage your reputation.

 FB users used to make searches like; “How to protect the Facebook account from getting hacked?”
 How to secure Facebook security settings?
 How to secure my Facebook account and personal information from hackers?
 How to keep my Facebook account secure?
 How to prevent hacking How do I make my Facebook profile completely private?
 And so on.

 The sad news is, a hacker can use several ways to get your account control through keylogging, phishing, or a simpler way, which is resetting your password.